Do you have a 2021 IT business plan?

 A successful 2021 starts with a solid business plan.
 When developing your strategy, I want to encourage you to think about your technology.

 Even if your company does something old school, like manufacturing pizza boxes, you’ll rely on technology to handle most routine business operations – from maintaining records and processing orders to staying in contact with suppliers and customers.

-Since technology is so central to running a business today, you need to plan: What technology will you use?
+And because technology is central to running a business today, you need to plan.
+What technology will you use in 2021?
 How will you assimilate it into your current workflow?